verekia/three-gpu-ecosystem-tests/README.md

 - ⚠️ Importing a module with top-level await such as `three/examples/jsm/capabilities/WebGPU.js` requires a [Vite config change and causes warnings in Next.js](#top-level-await-issues).

 - ⚠️ WebGPURenderer is initialized with WebGPUBackend before falling back to WebGLBackend.
-You should [await the init method](#testing-the-backend-type) before checking the backend type or if your wrapper such as Threlte or Tres tries to render before the backend is initialized.
-With R3F, you can use `frameloop="never"` to delay the first render call.
-If you don't, you will get this [render warning](#render-called-before-backend-initialized-issue).
+You should [await the init method](#testing-the-backend-type) before checking the backend type or if encounter this [render warning](#render-called-before-backend-initialized-issue).

 ## Top-level Await issues